Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

 <details>
   <summary>Need a hint?
 Try this prompt.</summary>
-  I want to work in [CHOSEN TECH STACK].
+  @workspace I want to work in [CHOSEN TECH STACK].
 Help me configure my environment and update any launch settings or dependencies accordingly.
 </details>

 Follow the guidance provided by Copilot for configuring your environment.